calmm-js/partial.lenses/README.md

 ##### <a id="L-countIf"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-countIf) [`L.countIf((maybeValue, index) => testable, traversal, maybeData) ~> number`](#L-countIf "L.countIf: ((Maybe a, Index) -> Boolean) -> PTraversal s a -> Number")

-`L.countIf` goes through all the elements focused on by the traversal and counts the number of elements for which the given predicate returnes a truthy value.
+`L.countIf` goes through all the elements focused on by the traversal and counts the number of elements for which the given predicate returns a truthy value.

 For example: